Skip to header Skip to Content Skip to Footer

 The Office of the Registrar could be missing an official transcript that shows the date and type of degree awarded.
 Contact the Office of the Registrar to see if a new transcript has been received and is not yet posted, or if the transcript has not been received.

-For students who already possess an undergraduate degree from an accredited college or university, including UNCW, the Dean of Undergraduate Studies, after consultation with the department chair through which the student is pursuing the second degree, will determine the extent to which the previous course work meets the spirit of UNCW's current University Studies requirements and will determine any remaining requirements to be completed.
+For students who already possess an undergraduate degree from an accredited college or university, including UNCW, the dean of Undergraduate Studies, after consultation with the department chair through which the student is pursuing the second degree, will determine the extent to which the previous course work meets the spirit of UNCW's current University Studies requirements and will determine any remaining requirements to be completed.

-Students who are transferring to UNCW for a second baccalaureate after having earned a baccalaureate from any UNC institution will be given a waiver for the following University Studies requirements: Composition; Lifetime Wellness; Mathematics and Statistics; Aesthetic, Interpretive, and Literary Perspectives; Historical and Philosophical Approaches; Scientific Approaches to the Natural World; Understanding Human Institutions and Behaviors.
-For the foreign language requirement, all students should first consult with the Dean of the College of Arts and Sciences.
+Students who are transferring to UNCW for a second baccalaureate after having earned a baccalaureate from any UNC institution will be given a waiver for the following University Studies requirements:

-Students who possess an undergraduate degree from an accredited college or university must appeal to the Dean of Undergraduate Studies (or his or her designee).
-After consultation with the chair(s) of the academic department(s) through which the student is pursuing a second degree, the Dean will determine the extent to which the previous course work meets the spirit of UNCW's University Studies requirements and will determine any remaining requirements that need to be completed.
+Students who possess an undergraduate degree from an accredited college or university must appeal to the dean of Undergraduate Studies (or his or her designee).
+After consultation with the chair(s) of the academic department(s) through which the student is pursuing a second degree, the dean will determine the extent to which the previous course work meets the spirit of UNCW's University Studies requirements and will determine any remaining requirements that need to be completed.

 The Substitution Form is used to take a course that is un-used in the General Electives of the Degree Audit and to submit it to be satisfied toward a specific degree requirement.